 Typically, system and compressed memory should only utilize a minor part of the computer system memory.
 But sometimes, your PC suddenly starts to run at full force and you hear the sound coming from the CPU.

-Is this problem old or as a result of virus/bugs?
+Is this problem old or a result of a virus/bug?

 This problem was first reported in 2013.
 It was not until Windows 10 Upgrade that people actually felt the nuisance of the system and compressed memory disk usage.